 Strategic Management and Organisational Behavior Dissertation Topics

-Strategic management and organisational behavior can be described as the actions a firm takes in order to achieve its business objectives that are primarily derived through the dynamic behavior of competitive markets.
+Strategic management and organisational behaviour can be described as the actions a firm takes to achieve its business objectives that are primarily derived through competitive markets' dynamic behaviour.
 Following are some interesting dissertation topics under this field of study;

 Topic 1: The Impact of Organisational Goals on Organisation Behavior

-Research Aim: The main focus of this research will be to combine factors from the theory of action, phases and self-determination theory to develop a motivational model that will explain the relationship between organisational goals setting process that lead to organisational behavior.
+Research Aim: The primary focus of this research will be to combine factors from the theory of action, phases and self-determination theory to develop a motivational model that will explain the relationship between organisational goals setting process that lead to organisational behaviour.
 The research will be conducted using mixed methods of research techniques.

 Topic 2: Integrating the Principles of Strategic Human Capital and Strategic Human Resource Management to Improve Organisational Performance

-Research Aim: This study will use a systematic literature review and meta-analysis to indicate principles of strategic human capital (SHC) and strategic human resource management (SHRM) that can be integrated in order to improve organisational performance.
-The research will also propose areas of integration between the two fields in order to improve organisational performance.
+Research Aim: This study will use a systematic literature review and meta-analysis to indicate principles of strategic human capital (SHC) and strategic human resource management (SHRM) that can be integrated to improve organisational performance.
+The research will also propose areas of integration between the two fields to enhance organisational performance.

 Topic 3: Comparing the Impact of Family and Non-Family Firm Goals on Strategy, Family and Organisational Behavior

 Research Aim: This research will analyse the differences between family and non-family business goals and its impact on how businesses develop strategies.
-In addition, the research will also assess how these developed strategies would affect family and organisational behavior.
+Also, the research will assess how these developed strategies would affect family and organisational behaviour.
 This research will use quantitative research techniques.